In this week’s Success Newsletter, I would like to reveal the 7 dangerous myths that surround grieving.

 Grief can include feelings of being alone & unsupported, numbness, heaviness, guilt, sadness, confusion, anger, loneliness, relief, disconnection, hopelessness, and meaninglessness.

 Grief can result in behaviors such as deliberate isolation, addictive or obsessive behaviors designed to escape pain, overindulgence in alcohol, food or exercise (again designed to escape pain), anti-social behavior, temper outbursts or fits of anger, inability to concentrate or make decisions, physical fatigue, nightmares, and insomnia.

-With the intention to help you through the grieving process, I would like to share 7 myths which are harmful and undermine the necessary and natural process of grieving.
-In my next newsletter, I will offer specific action steps to help you with recovery from grieving.
+With the intention to help you through the grieving process, I would like to share 7 myths about loss and grieving which are harmful and undermine the necessary and natural process of grieving.
+In my next newsletter, I will offer specific action steps to help you with recovery from loss and grieving.

 1. There are 5 stages to grieving (there is an absolute process to grieving)